Retro Rose’s Legendary Stove Top Candied Sweet Potatoes

-Retro Rose is my mother.
-She cooks very differently from me.
-She cooks more old school, and while I take notes from the past, I tend to go a slightly more modern, healthier route.
+Retro Rose was and still is my mother.
+She cooked very differently from me.
+She cooked more old school, and while I take notes from the past, I tend to go a slightly more modern, healthier route.
 There are exceptions.
 There are holidays, Sundays and just because I need retro food to feel good days.

 The fresh turkey is dry brined, and then roasted in cheesecloth.